NBISweden/synteny_plots_with_jcvi/README.md

 ## MICROSYNTENY VISUALIZATION
-This is used when you want to have plots to highlight the position of a gene (or region, or anything) between two or three species.
+This is used when you want to have plots to highlight the position of a gene (or region, or anything) between two or three species, or just want to plot a limited region of a chromosome, showing off the different genomic features.

 ### CREATE block.layout FILE
 Now it has "block" as part of the file name, and it's like before.
 Do not forget to remove empty lines.